TerrenceMM2/Liri-Bot/README.md

 ![Liri searching for "One More Time" by Daft Punk on Spotify](../media/node_liri_spotify_artist.gif?raw=true)

 #### `movie-this`
-Will return the top search on IMDB and its relevant stats (such as name, data of release, actors, plot summary, etc.).
+Will return the top result on IMDB and select information (such as name, data of release, actors, plot summary, etc.).

 > ```$ node liri movie-this The Matrix```

 ![Liri searching for "The Matrix" on IMDB](../media/node_liri_movie.gif?raw=true)

 #### `concert-this`
-Will return upcoming concerts from Bands in Town.
+Will return input artist/group upcoming concerts from Bands in Town.

 > ```$ node liri concert-this Deadmau5```

 ![Liri searching for Deadmau5 concerts on Bands in Town](../media/node_liri_concert.gif?raw=true)

 #### `do-what-it-says`
-Allows you to save storage a command and search.
+Allows you to save a command and search parameter.
 You must edit the `random.txt` file and include your command and search parameter.
 For example:

 ```movie-this,Cars```